• Skip to primary navigation

 To test without a cooking thermometer, cut into the thickest part of the meat and check that the juices are no longer pink and the meat is cooked through.

-If you accidentally overcook the chicken, don't worry, it will still be safe to eat but might be a little dryer than desired.
+If you accidentally overcook the chicken, don’t worry; it will still be safe to eat, but it might be a little dryer than desired.
 In this case, I would recommend slicing or shredding the meat and serving it with a sauce or gravy.

 How long to boil chicken breast